Fraud Blocker

 The Katara Cultural Village today

-- The Katara Cultural Village is more than just a tourist spot and one of the good reasons to visit Qatar, it is a true crossroads of art and cultural exchange.
-It is home to many cultural organizations, including the Qatari Society for Engineers, the Visual Art Centre, the Theater Society, the Qatar Fine Art Society, and the Qatar Music Academy.
-It is an integral part of Qatar’s National Vision 2030 and aims to enlighten the Middle East through literature, visual art, crafts, music, and exhibitions.
+Katara is more than a sightseeing stop—it’s a living crossroads of art and ideas.
+You’ll find the Qatari Society for Engineers, Visual Art Centre, Theater Society, Qatar Fine Art Society, and Qatar Music Academy here, all feeding into Qatar National Vision 2030 with year-round programs in literature, visual arts, crafts, music, and exhibitions.

 What to see at Katara Cultural Village